Our price comparisons and ratings of stores for quality show the results of our market-basket price survey

 about one-sixth of the items in our price-shopping market basket, the total

-cost for our market basket dropped by about five to six percent at the
+cost dropped by about four to eight percent at Dominick’s and Jewel-Osco.

-Since you cant typically get everything you need at a
+Since you can’t typically find everything you need at a

-warehouse store, we looked at the savings you might gain by shopping at both a warehouse
+warehouse store, we looked at potential savings of shopping at both a warehouse

-store and at a supermarket, assuming you would purchase the lowest cost size
+store and at a supermarket—assuming you would purchase the lowest cost size

 available at either place.
-We found, for example, that by including
+We found, for example, that by including Sam’s Club

 on your shopping schedule along with a Dominick’s, you could save about 12 percent